rust-lang/wg-async/src/vision/status_quo/barbara_battles_buffered_streams.md

 }
 ```

-Note that doing so is producing code that looks quite a bit different than where she started, though. :(
+Note that doing so is producing code that looks quite a bit different than where she started, though. :( This also behaves very differently.
+There can be a queue of tens of thousands of items that `do_select` grabs from, and this code will potentially pull far too many items out of the queue, which then would have to be requeued on shutdown.
+The intent of the `buffered(5)` call was to grab 5 work items from the queue at most, so that other hosts could pull out work items and share the load when there's a spike.

 [character]: ../characters.md
 [status quo stories]: ./status_quo.md